arkemis/.github/profile/README.md

 ### 🚀 About Arkemis

+Arkemis is an Italian 🇮🇹 software company based in Milan.
-We will help you ship better apps, faster.
-For more information, visit: https://arkemis.it
+We help you ship better apps, faster.
+For more information, visit [https://arkemis.it](https://arkemis.it).

 Arkemis is developing Arke BaaS, a next-generation backend-as-a-service that combines the simplicity of low-code platforms with the power and flexibility of open-source technology.
 Built in Elixir, Arke BaaS allows developers, startups, and digital teams to create fully functional backends in minutes, directly from a self-service web interface — no installation or configuration required.